 The committee of management appoints a chairperson and a secretary.
-The chairperson is one of the committee's members; the secretary doesn't have to be a member.
+The chairperson is one of the committee's members; the secretary does not have to be a member.

 The interim committee of management must hold its first meeting within one month after the date of its appointment.
 The chairperson and secretary are appointed at this meeting.
 The committee also appoints a place that will be the registered office of the Māori incorporation.

-Within two weeks after this meeting, the committee must inform the MLC of:
+Within two weeks after this meeting, the committee must inform the Māori Land Court of:

-- the name, occupation and address of appointed chairperson - the name, occupation and address of appointed secretary - the place appointed as the registered office of the Māori incorporation.
+- the name, occupation, and address of the appointed chairperson - the name, occupation, and address of the appointed secretary - the place appointed as the registered office of the Māori incorporation.